-Note: Before using this information tion and the product it su ipports, read the info rmation in "Notices' on page 31.
+Note: efore using this info rmation and the produc ct it supports, read th ne information in "I Notices" on page 43.

-Second Edition (March 2006)
+Third Edition (September 2006)

 This edition applies to version 8, release 4, of IBM DB2 Alphablox for Linux, UNIX and Windows (product number 5724-L14) and to all subsequent releases and modifications until otherwise indicated in new editions.